- Board Committees

 Stakeholders Relationship Committee (Formerly known as Shareholders / Investors Grievance Committee)

-The Stakeholders Relationship Committee (Formerly known as Shareholders / Investors Grievance Committee) comprises of Four Directors, Mr. Ram P. Gandhi, Chairman and who is an Independent Director, Mr. Santosh Janakiram, Independent Director, Mr. Ajit Gulabchand, Chairman and Managing Director and Mr. Arjun Dhawan, Group CEO & Whole-time Director.
+The Stakeholders Relationship Committee (Formerly known as Shareholders / Investors Grievance Committee) comprises of Three Directors, Mr. Santosh Janakiram, Chairman and who is an Independent Director, Mr. Ajit Gulabchand, Chairman and Managing Director and Mr. Arjun Dhawan, Group CEO & Whole-time Director.
 Mr. Ajay Singh, Company Secretary is the Compliance Officer of the Company.

 The terms of reference for Stakeholders Relationship Committee have been amended on May 9, 2019 to bring in line with the requirements of SEBI (LODR) Amendment Regulations 2018 with effect from April 1, 2019: